colymba/silverstripe-restfulapi/doc/RESTfulAPI.md

 ### Access control considerations
 The API (with default components) will call the `api_access_control` method (making any configured checks) for each `find`, `create`, `update`, `delete` operations as well as during serialization of the data.
-Using a `RESTfulAPI_PermissionManager` may impact performace and you should concider carefully your permission sets to avoid unexpected results.
+Using a `PermissionManager` may impact performace and you should concider carefully your permission sets to avoid unexpected results.

-Note that when coonfiguring `api_access_control` to do checks on the DataObject level via a `RESTfulAPI_PermissionManager`, the Member model passed to the Permission Manager is the one returned by the `RESTfulAPI_Authenticator` `getOwner()` method.
+Note that when configuring `api_access_control` to do checks on the DataObject level via a `PermissionManager`, the Member model passed to the Permission Manager is the one returned by the `Authenticator` `getOwner()` method.
 If the returned owner isn't an instance of Member, `null` will be passed instead.

-A sample `Group` extension `RESTfulAPI_GroupExtension` is also available with a basic set of dedicated API permissions and User Groups.
+A sample `Group` extension `Colymba\RESTfulAPI\Extensions\GroupExtension` is also available with a basic set of dedicated API permissions and User Groups.
 This can be enabled via [config](../code/_config/config.yml#L11) or you can create your own.

 ## Embedded records